Bampton Town Hall

 Bampton Town Hall is a municipal building in the Market Square in Bampton, Oxfordshire, England.
-The building, which is primarily used as a arts centre, is a Grade II listed building.
+The building, which is primarily used as an arts centre, is a Grade II listed building.

 History

-In the early 19th century Bampton was one of the few market towns in the county without a market hall: local business leaders decided to raise the necessary funds by public subscription to erect a building in the Market Square.
+In the early 19th century Bampton was one of the few market towns in the county without a market hall; local business leaders decided to raise the necessary funds by public subscription to erect a building in the Market Square.
 The site they selected was open land at the corner of Cheapside and the High Street where weekly markets were typically held.

 The foundation stone for the new building was laid by one of the lords of the manor, Thomas Denton, on 8 August 1838.
 It was designed by George Wilkinson in the Italianate style, built by a local mason, James Pettifer, in rubble masonry at a cost of £300 and it was completed later that year.
 The design involved a symmetrical main frontage with three bays facing onto the High Street; the central bay, which slightly projected forward and was gabled, featured two openings with architraves and keystones on the ground floor and three tall round headed windows with architraves and keystones on the first floor.
 The outer bays featured openings with architraves and keystones on the ground floor and blind recessed panels containing fire insurance plaques, issued by the Liverpool and London Globe Insurance Company, on the first floor.
 Internally, the principal rooms were the market hall on the ground floor and the main assembly hall on the first floor.